hence-io/hence-comp/blogs/working-with-polymer-and-es6/4-enhancing-functionality/README.md

  bat.
 You don't need to jump through any hoops to start using them together.
 All that is required is to include another component dependency (through Bower), and to import that component into ours to start working with it.

-Lets start off with a simple one to work with.
+Let's start off with a simple one to work with.
 Since we have a button on our component to handle some read more/less toggle of the details which needs to be implemented, why don't we use a nicer button for it?
 Looking over the [Polymer Component library](https://elements.polymer-project.org/browse), there's a clear choice on which component we can leverage for this: [Paper Button](https://elements.polymer-project.org/elements/paper-button)